revotesha/german-to-english-transformer/README.md

-# German-to-English Transformer Model
+# German-to-English Transformer Model with PyTorch

-Personal project to train a German-to-English translation model using transformers.
+This project trains a transformer-based German-to-English translation model using PyTorch primitives.
+The code resides in the `scripts/modeling` folder, where `model.py` defines the model class, `train.py` handles training, and `evaluate.py` evaluates the model on a validation set.
+The current evaluation metric used is the ROUGE score.

+## Running the Code
-To play with the code yourself, install the requirements first.
-To do so, `cd` into `german-to-english-transformer` and run
+To experiment with the code, install the required dependencies first.
+Navigate to the project directory and install dependencies by running:

 ```
+cd german-to-english-transformer
 python3 -m pip install -r requirements.txt
 ```

-You can then either use the notebook `transfomers.ipynb` or run the code in the terminal.
-To run in terminal, use the code below.
+You can then either use the `transformers.ipynb` notebook or run the code in the terminal.
+To run in the terminal, use the following commands:

 ```
-python3 -m scripts/modeling/train.py # to train
+python3 scripts/modeling/train.py  # to train
-python3 -m scripts/modeling/evaluate.py # to evaluate
+python3 scripts/modeling/evaluate.py  # to evaluate
 ```

-To run in a colab terminal (for instance if you want to utilize a colab GPU), add the project directory to the Python path first, like below.
+To run the code in a Colab terminal (e.g., to leverage a Colab GPU), first add the project directory to the Python path, as shown below:

 ```
 export PYTHONPATH="$/env/python:/content/german-to-english-transformer"
 ```

-You can run `echo $PYTHONPATH` to check that the directory has been added.
-Note that `/env/python` was the existing path before adding `content/german-to-english-transformer`.
-So you should replace `/env/python` with whatever yours was.
+You can verify the path by running `echo $PYTHONPATH`.
+Note that `/env/python` represents the existing path before adding `/content/german-to-english-transformer`, so replace `/env/python` with your current path if it's different.

-Once you've added the path, you can proceed as normal.
+Once the path is set, proceed as described above.

+Note that `train.py` will save the trained model inside the `models` folder, and `evaluate.py` will save ROUGE score results in the `results` folder.

+## Configuration
+The data paths and hyperparameters are configured in `scripts/modeling/config.yaml` and can be modified as necessary.
+After running `train.py`, the `model_name` in the config file will point to the latest trained model.

+## Data
+You can use any dataset in `.jsonl` format.
+Name your training data `train_data.jsonl` and your validation data `valid_data.jsonl`.
+Example datasets are available at [training dataset](https://disk.yandex.com/d/2V3YpeogygoBTA) and [validation dataset](https://disk.yandex.com/d/Q6Bm9NoG1VWcgA).
+Place the data files in the `data` folder.

+---